Everybit-legacy/everybit.js/whitepaper/README.md

 <a name="limitstoencyrption"></a>
 ##Hiding information beyond encryption
-Note that nothing in EveryBit.js prevents a user’s ISP from reading the (unencrypted, outer) envelope puffs that a user sends, or which username records someone requests.
+Note that nothing in EveryBit.js prevents a user’s ISP from reading the (unencrypted, outer) envelope puffs that a user sends, or seeing which username records someone requests.
 This data could be used to attempt to guess at the participants in a conversation, especially if the recipients use the same ISP (or data is shared).
 An anonymous router like Tor might provide an additional layer of privacy.
 Overall, the more encrypted messages a user sends and receives, and the more encrypted traffic in the network in general, the harder it would be to trace the real usernames involved in conversations between anons.

 <a name="ordermatters"></a>
 ##The importance of ordering